Ejaaz-Ahmed/password-strength-checker/README.md

 # Password Strength Checker

 A modern web application that checks password strength based on multiple criteria.
 The application provides real-time feedback on password strength with a user-friendly interface.
+It can be used as an API.

 ## Features